jmgerac/EM-Caddie/README.md

 ### Prerequisites

 You'll need [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer.
-Don't worry - this is a one-time setup that makes installing scientific software much easier.

 **Note**: If you have an NVIDIA GPU, the software will automatically use it for faster processing.
 If not, it will work fine on your CPU (just a bit slower).

 ### Easy Installation (Recommended)